USA Employee Monitoring Laws: Are Employers Allowed to Monitor Employee Personal Emails & Messages?

 Q: What do professional lawyers suggest?

-Professional lawyers suggest, there are the core principles to follow when applying employee monitoring at workplace.
+Professional lawyers suggest, there are the core principles to follow when applying employee monitoring at the workplace.

 1. Using employers’ equipment (computers or cell-phones)